 "The natural dye processes I use are the first dyes that I was introduced to in University in 2008.
 They are indeed labours of love, and they're worth every moment." ~ Janna Maria, Everlea Yarn

-The dye processes that I use in my practice are mordanted natural dyeing and indigo vat dyeing; two vastly different processes.
+The two dye processes that I use in my practice are mordanted natural dyeing and indigo vat dyeing; two vastly different processes.
 Indigo vat dyeing is how I achieve my blues as well as some greens, purples, browns and blacks in combination with other dye matter using mordant dyeing methods.
 Mordant dyeing is how I achieve all other colours as outlined below.
 For Everlea Yarn, I use only dyes which are proven to have colourfast properties.

 About Indigo Dyeing